mpusz/wg21-papers/src/3045R4_quantities_and_units_library.md

 # Scope of this proposal

 This paper describes and defines a generic framework for quantities and units library.
-Such framework should allow modelling various systems of quantities and units customized according to specific user's needs.
+Such framework should allow modeling various systems of quantities and units customized according to specific user's needs.
 Such systems can be embraced with the affine space abstractions to provide type-, unit-, and point origin-safe abstractions for many industries.